-The illness or disability is NOT sin – but instead, can find treasured meaning as God uses it for good.
-Don’t get me wrong – God does not send pain, sickness and sorrow into our lives just so that He can show off.
+The illness is not sin – but instead, can find meaning as God uses it for good.
+Don’t get me wrong – God does not send pain, sickness and sorrow into our lives just so He can show off.

-We live in a fallen world – where such things have become simply a part of life (contrary to God’s original design).
-But, God doesn’t waste anything in our lives – and He can use our weaknesses to display His strength, on our behalf.
+We live in a fallen world.
+Such things have become a part of life (contrary to God’s original design).
+But, God doesn’t waste anything in our lives.
+He can use our weaknesses to display His strength, on our behalf.

 So, be encouraged.
-Our pain can be used to demonstrate the love, compassion and healing power of our Lord; and who knows – we might even gain strength and wisdom from the experience.
+Our pain can be used to demonstrate the love, compassion and healing power of our Lord; and we may gain strength and wisdom from the experience.

 So, what can we do?

-Even if your family member is not talking – if you see these things for more than a couple of weeks, check with your family doctor …
+Recognize the problem.
+If your loved one is not talking, and you see these things for more than a couple of weeks, check with your family doctor …

 - Daily sadness